neryash/Yodassistant/README.md

 In addition to being an extremely helpful virtual assistant, Yodassistant also allows the user to chat with them (as they would with a normal assistant).
 Just say anything that isn't one of the aforementioned commands, and you'll see Yoda use a powerful ChatBot AI in order to speak back!

 DOWNLOADING
-In order to download Yodassistant, go to the following link - {INSERT LINK HERE}.
+In order to download Yodassistant, go to the following link - https://neryasheetrit.itch.io/yodassistant.
 From there, you'll download a .zip file, which you can either extract or not.
 For multiple uses, extraction is best since it offers the ability to save as to not have to go through the initialization process every time.
 Regarding the initialization process, please allow some time for the app to start.